In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

 It was “the fault line of race,” Obama writes, that constantly threatened his progress and that of the country.

-“Accepting that African Americans and other minority groups might need extra help from the government – that their specific hardships could be traced to a brutal history of discrimination rather than immutable characteristic or individual choices – required a level of empathy, of fellow feeling, that many white voters found difficult to muster,” Obama writes.
+“Accepting that African Americans and other minority groups might need extra help from the government — that their specific hardships could be traced to a brutal history of discrimination rather than immutable characteristics or individual choices — required a level of empathy, of fellow feeling, that many white voters found difficult to muster,” Obama writes.

-Foreshadowing issues that led to Trump’s election, Obama writes that Republicans pushed the idea that one group of people were being shortchanged at the expense of another, fostering the politics of grievance and the belief that “government couldn’t be trusted to be fair.”
-The result was that “A deep and suffocating cynicism took hold.”
+Foreshadowing issues that led to Trump’s election, Obama writes that Republicans pushed the idea that one group of people was being shortchanged at the expense of another, fostering the politics of grievance and the belief that “government couldn’t be trusted to be fair.”
+The result: “A deep and suffocating cynicism took hold.”

-While the book ends before Trump’s 2016 presidential race, Obama scorns how the New York City developer had earlier peddled the false assertion that he wasn’t born in the United States.
+Though the book’s narrative ends before Trump’s 2016 presidential race, Obama scorns the New York City developer’s earlier peddling of the false assertion that he wasn’t born in the United States.
 “For millions of Americans spooked by a Black man in the White House, he promised an elixir for their racial anxiety.”

-Obama recounts how Trump in 2010 suggested to Axelrod that he be put in charge of plugging the massive oil leak from the Deepwater Horizon in the Gulf of Mexico and then proposed that he build a “beautiful ballroom” on White House grounds.
+Obama recounts that Trump in 2010 suggested to Axelrod that he be put in charge of plugging the massive oil leak from the Deepwater Horizon in the Gulf of Mexico and then proposed that he build a “beautiful ballroom” on White House grounds.
 Both offers were rejected.

 “Someone with a more revolutionary soul might respond that all this would have been worth it,” Obama writes, but he wasn’t willing to take the risk, and that “revealed a basic strand of my political character.
 I was a reformer, conservative in temperament if not in vision.
 Whether I was demonstrating wisdom or weakness would be for others to judge.”